Valkryst/VNameGenerator/README.md

 ## How to Use:

-Examples of each algorithm in-use can be found within the */test/com/valkryst/generator/* folder.
-These tests aren't documented, but should be simple to understand after reading the JavaDoc documentation within the generator classes located in the */src/com/valkryst/generator/* folder.
+Examples of each algorithm in-use can be found within the *test_generation* folder.
+These tests aren't documented, but should be simple to understand after reading the JavaDoc documentation within the generator classes located in the *test_generation* folder.

-Lists of names to use with the generators can be found within the */res/* folder.
+Lists of names to use with the generators can be found within the *src/main/resources* folder.

 ## Included Algorithms: